 This bill amends the Louisiana law regarding negligent homicide, specifically R.S.
 14:32, to increase penalties for offenders.
-The maximum imprisonment for negligent homicide is raised from five years to ten years, and the fine remains at a maximum of five thousand dollars.
-Additionally, if the victim is under the age of ten, the offender will face a mandatory hard labor sentence of two to ten years without the possibility of probation, parole, or suspension of the sentence.
+The maximum imprisonment for negligent homicide has been raised from five years to ten years, and the maximum fine remains at five thousand dollars.
+Additionally, if the victim is a child under the age of ten, the offender will face a mandatory hard labor sentence of two to ten years without the possibility of probation, parole, or suspension of the sentence.

 Furthermore, the bill introduces specific provisions for cases where a victim is killed by a dog or other animal.
-It stipulates that if the owner of the animal is found to be criminally negligent, they will also face the increased penalty of up to ten years of imprisonment or a fine of up to five thousand dollars.
-These changes aim to enhance accountability for negligent actions that result in harm or death, particularly in cases involving children and animals.
+If the owner of the animal is found to be criminally negligent, they will also face the increased penalty of up to ten years of imprisonment or a fine of up to five thousand dollars.
+These changes aim to enhance accountability for negligent actions that result in the death of individuals, particularly vulnerable victims such as children.

 HB213 Engrossed: 14:32(C)(1)